-In the coming months, MAPC will host occasional webinars to help distribute useful, timely information.
+Throughout the COVID-19 pandemic, MAPC has host occasional webinars to help distribute useful, timely information on response and recovery.
 Speakers will share expertise and information to guide collective efforts within the region.
 All webinars are free and open to the public.
 The webinars will be recorded and listed below when available.
 Click here for the latest news and resources on MAPC's COVID-19 response.

 Questions?
 Please contact Sasha Parodi, email@example.com